bjssacademy/advanced-tdd/chapter09/chapter09-doubles.md

 }
 ```

 We run the test and it fails.
 We have two issues to resolve:

-- The Stub only ever returns that "AM" time.
+- The Stub only ever returns a time that is in the morning.
 It cannot be used as-is to test PM behaviour
-- `amOrPm()` has no logic to return "PM"
+- `amOrPm()` has no logic to return "PM" yet

 Let's make the stub more capable: